HitBoyXx23-dev/ubuntu24-railway/README.md

-# Ubuntu 24.04 for Railway
+# Ubuntu 24.04 for Railway also this was not tested it doesnt let me test

 ## Deploy